resiprocate/android-demo-call-webrtc/README.txt

 ndkports/resiprocate/build.gradle.kts includes CXXFLAGS
 for (de-)optimization.

-In the android-demo-message build.gradle file, make sure the doNotStrip option is not commented.
+In the android-demo-call-webrtc build.gradle file, make sure the doNotStrip option is not commented.

 After building the APK, you may want to unpack it with the jar command